EmilioGall/js-biglietto-treno-form/README.md

 ## Solution

+WHEN the submit button is clicked

 ### INPUT

-   WHEN the submit button is clicked
+   - [ ] Define the passenger name from the input in html.
    - [ ] Define the number of km from the input in html.
    - [ ] Define the age from the input in html.

 ### LOGICAL EXECUTION